The Complete African Safari Guide

 The time of your travel is critical to enjoying the safari experience.
 There are many variations to this in different parts of Africa, so it is worthy to provide a general overview of this topic.

 The Green Season is the time when rains bring plenty of green.
 This is usually the cheapest time to visit a place.
 Sounds lovely, but there are some things to consider.
-The more it rains, the more foliage appears and the harder it is see animals.
+The more it rains, the more foliage appears and the harder it is to see animals.
 Due to the extra water, animals that usually gather around waterholes can find water elsewhere, thus making it even harder to find the animals.
 Remember, that in some places where the green season occurs (such as Kenya) parks will close to visitors because the dirt roads become impassable.
 If you are looking for natural beauty, the green season is an excellent time to go on safari, but if you are looking for wildlife, you may want to choose another time.

 Shoulder Season occurs between the two listed above and it is a bit of a lottery.
 Sometimes the animals will stay longer if they find more food in the area but this varies greatly year by year.
-For example in the Maasai Mara November is the shoulder season but if there have been more rains in Kenya during the proceeding few months, there will be more grass to graze on and the animals on The Great Migration will linger for longer past their normal departure date of October.
+For example in the Maasai Mara November is the shoulder season but if there have been more rains in Kenya during the proceeding few months, there will be more grass to graze on and the animals on The Great Migration will linger for long past their normal departure date of October.
 This happened in 2016, and those who came to the area in early November viewed significantly more animals than they would have seen had they visited in other years.

 Note that almost all safari accommodation is full board (meaning they provide all food – 3 meals a day) though drinks can cost extra.
-Some places do allow you to self-cater as they provide access to a kitchen but these places target the lower budget traveller.
+Some places do allow you to self-cater as they provide access to a kitchen but these places target the budget traveller.

 Where to Stay on a Safari

 There are three different areas to stay when on safari.
 The first is to stay within the park.
 This puts you in the middle of the action and allows quick access to and from the wildlife viewing.
-Given the size of some of the larger parks (such as the Serengeti in Tanzania) this is the only option to consider as you would otherwise be too far away from the places where the animals gather.
+Given the size of some of the larger parks (such as the Serengeti in Tanzania), this is the only option to consider as you would otherwise be too far away from places where the animals gather.

 The second is to stay within a conservancy adjacent to major parks.
 The advantage of staying in conservancies attached to major parks is that they attract far less vehicular traffic.
 They charge an additional fee to enter, thus deterring many from coming in.
 During peak season some parks can become a traffic jam, whereas the adjacent conservancy has just as many animals but with only a handful of vehicles.
 I remember once on the Maasai Mara seeing a family of 3 cheetahs relaxing under the shade of a tree – and there were literally dozens of vehicles battling for the best position.
 However, only an hour earlier in a conservancy, our vehicle came across a lion feasting on a dead wildebeest and there were only 2 vehicles (including ours) to view this event.